-Application of the safe country of origin concept
+The safe country of origin concept

-- 1. A third country designated as a safe country of origin either in accordance with the provisions of Article 30 or 30A can, after an individual examination of the application, be considered as a safe country of origin for a particular applicant for asylum only if: - (a) he/she has the nationality of that country or, - (b) he/she is a stateless person and was formerly habitually resident in that country;

-and he/she has not submitted any serious grounds for considering the country not to be a safe country of origin in his/her particular circumstances in terms of his/her qualification as a refugee in accordance with Council Directive 2004/83/EC.

-- 2. Member States shall, in accordance with paragraph 1, consider the application for asylum as unfounded where the third country is designated as safe pursuant to Article 30. - 3.
+- 1. A third country designated as a safe country of origin in accordance with either Article 29 or 30 may, after an individual examination of the application, be considered as a safe country of origin for a particular applicant for asylum only if: - he/she has the nationality of that country; or (a) - (b) he/she is a stateless person and was formerly habitually resident in that country; and he/she has not submitted any serious grounds for considering the country not to be a safe country of origin in his/her particular circumstances and in terms of his/her qualification as a refugee in accordance with Directive 2004/83/EC. - 2.
+Member States shall, in accordance with paragraph 1, consider the application for asylum as unfounded where the third country is designated as safe pursuant to Article 29. - 3.
 Member States shall lay down in national legislation further rules and modalities for the application of the safe country of origin concept.

-Section IV
+SECTION IV